Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 114.  ### Question114
-When do the Developers participate in Product Backlog refinement? (choose the best answer)
+When do the Developers participate in Product Backlog Refinement? (choose the best answer)

 - [x] Anytime during the Sprint.
 - [ ] Never.
 It is the sole responsibility of the Product Owner to refine the Product Backlog.
-- [ ] Only during refinement sessions planned by the Product Owner.
+- [ ] Only during Refinement sessions planned by the Product Owner.
 - [ ] As Part 1 of Sprint Planning

 _[⬆ Back to Top](#table-of-contents)_

 115.  ### Question115
-Who should be present during Product Backlog refinement? (choose the best answer)
+Who should be present during Product Backlog Refinement? (choose the best answer)

 - [ ] The integration architects from the release department.
 - [ ] Only the most senior Developers.
-- [x] Anyone that the Scrum Team decides will be valuable during refinement.
+- [x] Anyone that the Scrum Team decides will be valuable during Refinement.
 - [ ] The stakeholders.
 - [ ] The external business analysts that have prepared the functional details.